 If we can fix this blockchain adoption challenge, things will surely become more comfortable.

 The anonymous feature of the blockchain technology attracted not only experts but also criminal personals.
 Why?
 Well, the nature of the network is decentralized so that no one can know your true identity.

 This makes bitcoin the primary target used as a currency in the black market and the dark web.

 Not a good thing to build up the reputation.
 This bad name is making many people think twice before looking into the whole system.
 Moreover, it’s natural for people wanting to stay away from any criminal association.

 Criminals now use these cryptocurrencies to purchase limited illegal equipment and payment methods.
-They also ask cryptocurrencies in exchange as a ransom.
-The only way to cope up with this is to stop the criminal connection and for all for a better blockchain implementation.
+They also ask for cryptocurrencies in exchange as a ransom.
+The only way to cope up with this is to stop the criminal connection and for all for better blockchain implementation.

 When the user number increase on the network, the transitions take longer to process.
 As a result, the transactions cost higher than usual, and this also restricts more users on the network.